-A Chapter 7 Bankruptcy is commonly called a liquidation.
-In a Chapter 7, the Trustee liquidates, or sells off all assets that are non-exempt according to the provisions of the Bankruptcy Code.
-A Chapter 7 Bankruptcy is significantly shorter than a Chapter 13 Bankruptcy and does not involve the filing of a plan of repayment as in chapter 13.
-The Bankruptcy Code allows debtors to keep certain exempt assets or property, while the trustee will liquidate the debtor’s remaining assets.
-Debtors who file under Chapter 7 need to be aware that filing a petition under Chapter 7 may result in the loss of property.
+A chapter 7 bankruptcy is significantly shorter than a chapter 13 bankruptcy and does not involve the filing of a plan of repayment as in chapter 13. the bankruptcy code allows debtors to keep certain exempt assets or property, while the trustee will liquidate the debtor’s remaining assets. debtors who file under chapter 7 need to be aware that filing a petition under chapter 7 may result in the loss of property.

 Generally speaking, most people qualify for a Chapter 7 bankruptcy.
 One of the biggest hurdles is the Means Test, which is based on a debtor’s income and is intended to determine whether a debtor has the means, or ability to pay back other creditors in a Chapter 13.
 If a debtor’s income exceeds the means test, the debtor is not automatically disqualified under Chapter 7 Bankruptcy; however, additional steps will need to be taken to determine eligibility.